isair/JSONHelper/README.md

 Introduction
 --------------

-JSONHelper is a library written to make sure that deserializing data obtained from an API is as easy as inhumanly possible.
+JSONHelper is a library written to make sure that deserializing data obtained from an API is as easy as possible.
 It doesn't depend on any networking libraries, and works equally well with any of them.

-__Requires iOS 7 or later and Xcode 6.1+.__
+__Requires iOS 7 or later and Xcode 6.1+__

 Installation
 --------------

 I plan to support [CocoaPods](http://cocoapods.org) when it starts working with Swift libraries.
-Until then, as a quick and easy (yet a birt dirty) method, I recommend directly adding [JSONHelper.swift](https://raw.githubusercontent.com/isair/JSONHelper/master/JSONHelper/Pod%20Classes/JSONHelper.swift) into your project.
+Until then, as a quick and easy (yet a bit dirty) method, I recommend directly adding [JSONHelper.swift](https://raw.githubusercontent.com/isair/JSONHelper/master/JSONHelper/Pod%20Classes/JSONHelper.swift) into your project.

 Operator List
 --------------